codacy/docs/docs/getting-started/supported-languages-and-tools.md

 For each supported programming language, Codacy generally provides Static Analysis, Code Duplication, Code Complexity, and Test Coverage.

-The table below lists all programming languages currently supported by Codacy and the corresponding tools that Codacy uses to analyze your source code.
-For Test Coverage, see the [coverage report formats](../coverage-reporter/adding-coverage-to-your-repository.md) that Codacy supports.
+The table below lists all programming languages that Codacy currently supports and the corresponding tools that Codacy uses to analyze your source code.
+Codacy also uses [cloc](https://github.com/kentcdodds/cloc) to calculate the source lines of code for all supported languages, and supports multiple [test coverage report formats](../coverage-reporter/adding-coverage-to-your-repository.md).

 <!--NOTE
     When adding a new tool, also update: